 top of page

 In September, ASB begins recruitment for our trips in May of that year.
-We host information sessions about the trips, and set up tables around the TMU (formally known as Ryerson University) campus where people can come and learn about us as an organization and ask the leaders any questions.
+We host information sessions about the trips, and set up tables around the TMU campus where people can come and learn about us as an organization and ask the leaders any questions.

 Recruitment